The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

 These types of private tours offer more sipping and swirling wine than a tasting room.
 Our outings included visits to the actual cellars and a comprehensive overview of this wine growing region.
 The vintners took the time to educate us explaining the quality categories of Burgundy Wine which are Bourgogne, Village, Premier Cru, and Grand Cru.
 The category is determined by the location of the grape vines on the slopes within each vineyard.
 The higher up on the hill the better the sun and drainage, thus producing the best (Grand Cru) wines.
 This in-depth wine tasting experience led me to a new appreciation for Burgundy wines as well as the addition of twelve more bottles in my cellar at home.

-Lascaux IV Caves
+Marvel at the Lascaux IV Caves

 Gillian Denovan, Bucket List France